hdShang/arxiv-daily/docs/cs-RO/2025-05-19/papers/250512649v1-the-robot-of-theseus-a-modular-robotic-testbed-for-legged-locomotion.md

 ---
 layout: default
-title: The Robot of Theseus: A modular robotic testbed for legged locomotion
+title: "The Robot of Theseus: A modular robotic testbed for legged locomotion"
 ---

 # The Robot of Theseus: A modular robotic testbed for legged locomotion